How to Properly Sanitize Office Desks and Shared Workspaces

 • HVAC Integration: Embedding UV-C technology in ventilation systems continuously purifies the air, reducing airborne pathogen transmission.

-• Upper-Room Air Disinfection: Ceiling-mounted UV-C fixtures disinfect circulating air without direct exposure to employees.
+• Upper-Room Air sanitization: Ceiling-mounted UV-C fixtures sanitize circulating air without direct exposure to employees.

 • Surface Sterilization: UV-C robots and handheld devices can sanitize desks, keyboards, and other high-touch surfaces.